 Tawana Petty is a Non-Resident Fellow at the Digital Civil Society Lab.

-Tawana is a mother, social justice organizer, youth advocate, poet and author.
+Tawana is a mother, social justice organizer, youth advocate, poet, and author.
 She is intricately involved in water rights advocacy, data and digital privacy education, and racial justice and equity work.
-She is Director of the Data Justice Program for the Detroit Community Technology Project (DCTP) and co-leads Our Data Bodies (ODB), a five-person team concerned about the ways our communities’ digital information is collected, stored, and shared by government and corporations.
+She is the National Organizing Director at Data for Black Lives and former Data Justice Program Director at Detroit Community Technology Project and co-leads Our Data Bodies (ODB), a five-person team concerned about the ways our communities’ digital information is collected, stored and shared by government and corporations.
 Tawana is a convening member of the Detroit Digital Justice Coalition (DDJC) on behalf of DCTP, which organizes Data DiscoTechs (discovering technology) fairs and other initiatives to foster media and digital literacy.
 She recently co-produced with ODB, the Digital Defense Playbook, a workbook of popular education activities and tools for data justice and data access for equity, as well as the report, A Critical Summary of Detroit’s Project Green Light and Its Greater Context, on Detroit’s Project Green Light surveillance program.
 Tawana is a co-founder of Riverwise Magazine, a quarterly magazine which lifts up community stories by Detroit residents, which might otherwise be misrepresented or underrepresented in local and national media.
 Riverwise Magazine recently produced a special surveillance issue, Detroiters Want to Be Seen, Not Watched.